Hyperdense MCA sign (brain)

-There are occasional reports of a hyperdense MCA sign seen with HSV encephalitis 4.
+There have been occasional reports of a hyperdense MCA sign seen with HSV encephalitis 4.

 History and etymology

-Dense artery sign was first described by Gyula Gács, a renowned, still active Hungarian neurologist-psychiatrist in 19837, hence it is not uncommon referring to the sign amongst Hungarian physicians as the "Gács sign".
+The dense artery sign was first described by Gyula Gács (fl.
+2022), in 1983, a renowned, still active Hungarian neurologist-psychiatrist, who works in Budapest 7; hence it is not uncommon to hear it referred to as the "Gács sign" by Hungarian physicians.